JASHANDEEPSINGH2608/Clustering/README.md

-# README: Clustering Analysis with Multiple Preprocessing Scenarios
+# Clustering Analysis with Multiple Preprocessing Scenarios

 This project demonstrates clustering analysis on a dataset with various preprocessing pipelines and clustering algorithms.
 The metrics used to evaluate clustering performance include the Silhouette Score, Calinski-Harabasz Score, and Davies-Bouldin Score.
 Results are saved in an Excel file for easy interpretation.